ursa-mikail/threat_modeling_framework_and_sop/readme.md

 <a href="https://mikail-eliyah.medium.com/measuring-judgement-and-decisions-f5db9f7d118d">Measuring Judgement And Decisions</a>

 The risk can be measured by means of its impact, possibility and ease of exploitation.
 By using statistical expectation, the risk can be estimated quantitatively.
-This can be further enhanced with adaptive risk scoring (Ref: Computing Expectation For Decisions On Risk Scores).
+This can be further enhanced with adaptive risk scoring (Ref: <a href="https://mikail-eliyah.medium.com/computing-fermi-expectation-for-decisions-on-risk-or-gain-scores-37a24c4b0b62">Computing Expectation For Decisions On Risk Scores</a>).